plone/documentation/develop/plone/functionality/actions.rst

         """

         # getActionObject takes parameter category/action id
-        # For ids and categories please refer to portal_actins in ZMI
+        # For ids and categories please refer to portal_actins in the Management Interface
         actionInformation = portal.portal_actions.getActionObject("document_actions/rss")

         # See ActionInformation.py / ActionInformation for available edits